Arrival and Orientation

 What is this Dudley House I keep hearing about?

-Dudley House has served as the graduate student center at the Graduate School of Arts and Sciences for over 25 years, offering social, intellectual, and recreational activities designed to help GSAS students make connections outside of the classroom, lab, or library.
+Dudley House has served as the graduate student center for the Graduate School of Arts and Sciences for over 25 years, offering social, intellectual, and recreational activities designed to help GSAS students make connections outside of the classroom, lab, or library.
 From its central location in Harvard Yard, Dudley welcomes students from all GSAS departments and disciplines.
 Students can drop in at any time for a good meal at the Dudley Café or a cup of coffee in Café Gato Rojo, access the computer lab, and visit administrative offices.
 The Dudley Library provides a quiet place to read while the Dudley Game Room offers ping pong, pool, and more ways to unwind.

 Learn more on Friday, August 25, 2017, at Discover Dudley, where you can explore the House and meet other students, the Dudley House faculty deans, Dudley fellows, and staff.

 If I am not living in the GSAS residence halls, can I still eat in Dudley House?